karma-runner/karma-junit-reporter/README.md

       nameFormatter: undefined, // function (browser, result) to customize the name attribute in xml testcase element
       classNameFormatter: undefined, // function (browser, result) to customize the classname attribute in xml testcase element
-      properties: {} // key value pair of properties to add to the <properties> section of the report }
+      properties: {} // key value pair of properties to add to the <properties> section of the report
+      xmlVersion: null // use '1' if reporting to be per SonarQube 6.2 XML format }
   });
 };